ashfaque/unGSTfy_PyQt/_documents/logic.md

 # [TODO] Currency Converter
-Same as google currency converter, auto calculates when inserted data, two integer box side by side, and just below it are the currency convertion drop downs.
+Auto calculates when inserted data, two integer box side by side, and just below it are the currency convertion drop downs.
-With non-negative float value validation.
 ```
                                     Convert From Value
 Value of Convert From     =     ------------------------------    x    EUR exchange of 1 Convert To     =     Value of Convert To